dingiso/dingiso.github.io/_posts/2024-04-03-Fascinating-Projects.md

 self-learning notes:

+Q: Is function a class (such as C++ class) ?

+A: Yes, function has stack to store it's state (local variables)

+Q: Why this is important ?

+A: We need a function to **stop** and save it's state when stop, so other **thread** can run

+Q: Give an example

+A: a iterator through list can be seen to call multiple access and increase.
+So if every turn in async can be seen as one access and increase.

+Coding Details:

 1. seen `yield` as a special return, when the function is called by `next()` not directly, the next function will check the return (yield and normal return). if there is a true `return`, it will generate a `StopIteration`.
 If it's a yield, it will stop at yield and remember the current program pointer and function context

 2. asyncio is just: generator + state machine + event loop